oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-22-conversion-object.md

 A `conversion` object describes how a converter transformed the output of an analysis tool from the analysis tool’s native output format into the SARIF format.

-> EXAMPLE: In this example, a converter has converted an AndroidStudio output file into a SARIF log file:
+> EXAMPLE 1: In this example, a converter has converted an AndroidStudio output file into a SARIF log file:
 >
 > ```json
 > {